prince-akeem/List-App/README.md

 The Python Detailed List App comes with several key features:

 - **Add**: Easily add new accounts to your list.
+  - **Hotkey**: Press 'tab' will move to the next entry, press 'enter' on Status entry to confirm add.
 - **Remove**: Remove accounts that you no longer need to track.
+  - **Hotkey**: while row is highlighted, press 'delete' to start deletion.
 - **Update**: Keep your account list up-to-date with easy update options.
+  - **Hotkey**: while row is highlighted, press 'enter' to start edit.
+  - **Hotkey**: At anytime in the edit dialog window, press 'enter' to save the changes.
+- **Appearance Mode**: defaults to system settings

 ### Screenshots